octobercms/docs/3.x/cms/ajax/turbo.md

 ---
 # Turbo Routing

-A concept included with the [AJAX framework extra features](./extras.md) is turbo routing, which is an implementation of PJAX (push state and AJAX).
+A concept included with the [AJAX framework extra features](./extras.md) is turbo routing as an implementation of PJAX (push state and AJAX).
 This gives performance benefits of a single page application without the added complexity of a client-side framework.
 When you click a link, the page is automatically swapped client-side without the cost of a full page load.

 ## Disable Routing